 I made my way out of the city and was unable to return for three days.
 When I did, lower Manhattan below Canal Street was blacked-out.
 A pall of smoke and an indescribable stench hung in the air.
 New York City airspace was a no-fly zone except for military fighter jets and police helicopters.
 This familiar place was now something alien and unnatural.

 I understand that I am not up-close eyewitness to the 9/11 attacks.
 Friends of mine were covered in ash when the South Tower collapsed.
 Half the firefighters from my local Brooklyn firehouse died.
 I am not an eyewitness.
 Yet, like so many others who were in the city that day, I remember viscerally the sounds, and feel of the tragedy.
 Even now when I confront an image or item related to 9/11, like this day many years later, I feel a tremendous sense of sadness and loss.
 Not just about what happened that day but what came later.

 “No day shall erase you from the memory of time?”
 I don’t know.
 But it’s something I hope you’ll think about.
-It’s something I hope you’ll try to get your colleagues, students or co-workers to think about as this day, and inevitably others like it, unfold in the future.
+It’s something I hope you’ll try to get your colleagues, students or co-workers to think about as other days like this inevitably unfold in the future.

 Philip Hopper, September 11, 2015